 Advice on healthy aging isn’t hard to come by these days.
 Words of wisdom can be found online, in magazines, and on morning talk shows, running the gamut from diet, to health care, to transportation and mobility.

-But let’s face it: “growing older” is new for every one of us.
+Let’s face it: “growing older” is new for every single one of us.
 None of us has done it before!
-And no one will navigate the aging process in exactly the same way as anyone else.
+And no one will navigate aging the same as anyone else.

-My job as an advisor and eldercare navigator is to help you and your family explore all your options and make decisions that you feel will work best for you.
+My job as an advisor and eldercare navigator is to help you and your loved ones explore all your options and make decisions that you feel will work best for you.

 |ATTENTION: I’m currently offering phone or video chat sessions on your computer, smartphone, or mobile device.
 Home visits are also an option; I adhere strictly to CDC guidelines for home visits and require all clients and caregivers in the home to do the same.

 Even outside of times of crisis, the needs of seniors and frail elders can be overwhelming.
 Please be assured that I am accepting new clients during this global crisis and have established safe, secure, flexible, and effective processes and operating procedures.

 If you’re not already a client, please don’t hesitate to call or email.
 I always offer an initial phone conversation free of charge, especially to adult children and other caregivers at great distances from loved ones in Greater Boston.
 Our initial conversation and the intake process can be conducted almost entirely over the phone.